etwk/blog/content/lists/books.md

 - [ ] Unequal Childhoods: Class, Race, and Family Life
 - [ ] How Children Succeed: Grit, Curiosity, and the Hidden Power of Character
 - [ ] Happy Teachers Change the World: A Guide for Cultivating Mindfulness in Education #must #mindfulness
+- Barbara Oakley
+	- [ ] A Mind For Numbers: How to Excel at Math and Science
+	- [ ] Learn Like a Pro: Science-Based Tools to Become Better at Anything #must
+	- [ ] Uncommon Sense Teaching: Practical Insights in Brain Science to Help Students Learn

 ## Environment
 - [x] A Life on Our Planet: My Witness Statement and a Vision for the Future #must